Table of Contents

 Perception and Reality

-Krishnamurti invites readers to question the nature of perception and reality.
-He suggests that the mind often distorts reality through its conditioning and biases, creating psychological divisions and conflicts.
-True perception, according to Krishnamurti, involves a state of pure observation without the interference of thought, allowing individuals to perceive the interconnectedness of all existence and the beauty of life as it unfolds.
+Krishnamurti proposes that the perception and nature of reality need to be questioned by the readers.
+He said that the mind, through its conditioning and prejudices, plays tricks upon the reality and creates psychological divisions and conflicts.
+True perception, according to Krishnamurti, is a state of pure observation, wherein thought does not interfere and it enables a being to perceive the interconnectedness of all existence and the beauty of life in its becoming.

 Practical Applications and Insights